Our community impact in 2025...

 • Participants receive an average of 15 hours of free, hands-on nutrition education.

-• In FFY 2025, 97% of adult graduates reported positive behavior change (including heathier eating habits and food safety practices).
+• 97% of adult graduates reported positive behavior change (including heathier eating habits and food safety practices).

-• In FFY 2025, instructors reached 185 adult participants through direct education.
-This data includes in-person and virtual classes and represents ≈ 869 family members reached.
+• Instructors reached 185 adult participants through direct education.
+This data includes in-person and virtual classes and represents approximately 869 family members reached.

 EFNEP primarily serves youth and adults facing economic challenges.
-Most participants live in low-income households and communities with limited access to healthy food and nutrition education.
+Most participants live in households with low incomes and communities with limited access to healthy food and nutrition education.

 EFNEP graduates gain skills to: